burkeholland/blog/content/posts/express-react-starter-refresh.md

 ### Building for production

 It's really not that bad.
 All we want to do here is build the frontend and drop the "build" in the "server" folder.
-A simple `mv` commmand _should_ have been enough, but since there is no cross-platform equivilant, I add a simple `copy.js` file to the project root.
+A simple `mv` command _should_ have been enough, but since there is no cross-platform equivalent, I add a simple `copy.js` file to the project root.

 ```javascript
 // This is a simple script to copy the "build" folder to the "server" directory